Open Sky Commerce / Documentation

 npx prisma migrate dev --name init

+This creates all tables in your local database.
 You should see output ending with Your database is now in sync with your schema.

 Step 6 — Seed Demo Data (Recommended)